Kyle the Designer

 Role: Storyteller, Playlist Generator, Sailor

 “You don’t have to like death metal, you just have to care why other people do.”
-Quoth Stephen Webber at Berklee, 2011
+Stephen Webber, Berklee College of Music, 2011

 Design | Development | Branding